 Lent is a time of spiritual renewal and reflection.
-It’s a time to take stock of both our faith and our lives, and to take a deeper look at things we might otherwise overlook or take for granted.
+It’s a time to reflect on both our faith and our lives, and an opportunity to pause and take a deeper look at things we might otherwise overlook or take for granted.

 Reflection can be a powerful tool during this season of transformation and metanoia.
-Below you’ll find tips on how to practice reflection and mindfulness during Lent.
+Here are some strategies for practicing reflection and mindfulness during Lent.

 What Is the Purpose of Reflection?

-Essentially, after learning something, students are asked to reflect on what they learned and how they learned it.
+Essentially, after learning something, students were asked to reflect on what they learned and how they learned it.
+Instead of learning a lesson and immediately filing it away, students are learning something and then evaluating it.
 This helps make the lesson “stick”.
-Instead of learning a lesson and immediately filing it away, students are learning something and then evaluating it.

 “Reflection has many facets.
 For example, reflecting on work enhances its meaning.
 Reflecting on experiences encourages insight and complex learning,” they write.
 “In the end, reflecting also means applying what we've learned to contexts beyond the original situations in which we learned something.”